ETS-Android3/VenU/README.md

    * After login, the main feed of local events is shown.
 At the top of the feed are events categories.
    * Tapping on a category will list events filtered by that category.
    * Tapping on an event will lead to a detailed view of the event.
+* Maps Screen
+   * Shows the events in the area on a map of the user's local area.
+Events are hightlighted by pins and clickable to get more details.
 * Detailed View Screen
    * Provides users with detailed information about the event, including photos, location, etc. A link to buy tickets will also be on this screen.
 * Search Screen.